Thaifan1980/BigData/README.md

 # BigData

-##It's very simple solution to dislay a large amount of date
+It's very simple solution to dislay a large amount of date with using ngx-datatable.

-I used ngx-datatable